underrun/pybsddb/docs/introduction.rst

-A full unit test suite is being developed to exercise the various object types, their methods and the various usage modes described in the introduction.
-"PyUnit":http://pyunit.sourceforge.net/ is used and the tests are structured such that they can be run unattended and automated.
+A full unit test suite is being developed to exercise the various object types, their methods and the various usage modes described in the introduction. `PyUnit <http://pyunit.sourceforge.net/>`__ is used and the tests are structured such that they can be run unattended and automated.
 There are currently almost 300 test cases!
 (March 2008)

 Reference
 ---------